-At a minimum the management plan must:
+At a minimum, the management plan must:

 - A. Describe the activities that promote the long-term viability of the land to meet the purposes for which the Acquisition was acquired.
 This may include a farm or ranch succession plan. - B. Include a description of the farm or ranch management system, and, if applicable, irrigation water right volumes needed for the agricultural activity on the property.
 The management plan may incorporate or refer to information from baseline documentation reports, as appropriate. - C. Identify required and recommended conservation or management practices that address the purposes and conservation values for which the property was selected, such as those identified in the selection criteria, the eligibility requirements, detailed characteristics of the project, the grant agreement or deed, or other project documents.
-The management plan may incorporate, or cross-reference practices identified in other plans, such as an organic system plan for organic operations, a comprehensive nutrient management plan for animal feeding operations, or care of historic sites for easements with historical or archeological resources. - D. Identify additional or specific criteria associated with permissible and prohibited activities consistent with the terms of the deed.
+The management plan may incorporate, or cross-reference practices identified in other plans, such as an organic system plan for organic operations, USDA NRCS Conservation Plans, CDFA's Office of Environmental Farming and Innovations Planning Grants Program, a comprehensive nutrient management plan for animal feeding operations, or care of historic sites for easements with historical or archeological resources. - D. Identify additional or specific criteria associated with permissible and prohibited activities consistent with the terms of the deed.
 For example, if a deed specifies that the location of the building envelope may be adjusted if it does not adversely affect the agricultural resources, the management plan should describe the agricultural resources and how they may be impacted by construction of structures.
-Not every management plan will need to specify additional or specific criteria for deed terms; whether such criteria are required should be determined by the grantee based on the agricultural resources present on the property and the clarity of the deed restrictions.
+Not every management plan will need to specify additional or specific criteria for deed terms; whether such criteria are required should be determined by the grantee based on the agricultural resources present on the property and the clarity of the deed restrictions. - E. Define the process to be followed to evaluate specified management practices and their impacts on the conservation values, as well as to update those practices if they are having a negative effect on the conservation values.